wmyers/wmyers.github.io/_posts/technical/2015-05-12-Deploying-an-angular-fullstack-app-with-mongoDB-to-AWS-EC2-free-tier.md

 After that I looked at a couple of posts on installing Node on Amazon Linux and setting up and testing a simple Node app on the EC2 instance.
 I followed [this link](http://www.lauradhamilton.com/how-to-set-up-a-nodejs-web-server-on-amazon-ec2) for general sanity checks and clearer info on port forwarding settings (from 80 to 8080).

 I also went through [this post](https://thefloppydisk.wordpress.com/2013/04/25/a-node-js-application-on-the-amazon-cloud-part-1-installing-node-on-an-ec2-instance/).
 At the time of writing the most preferred way to install Node _and be able to get the version that you want_ is this approach, cloning the node source code and compiling the version you want with `make`.
+Below I am specifying Node version 0.12.3, which is the latest at the time of writing.

 ```
 $ sudo yum install gcc-c++ make